neunenak/rust-meta-interpreter/README.md

 Schala is a Rust-language framework written to make it easy to create and experiment with toy programming languages.
-It provides a common REPL, and a typeclass `ProgrammingLanguage` with methods for tokenizing text, parsing tokens, evaluating an abstract syntax tree, and other tasks that are common to all programming languages.
+It provides a common REPL, and a trait `ProgrammingLanguage` with methods for tokenizing text, parsing tokens, evaluating an abstract syntax tree, and other tasks that are common to all programming languages.